Sparrow and the Workshop: Career

 Sparrow formed in early 2008 and soon after caught the attention of Distiller Records, who offered to put out a single and EP for them in 2009.
 They have toured with many bands including British Sea Power, Idlewild, Broken Records, Sivert Hoyem (ex-Madrugada) and supported the likes of The Lemonheads and Thee Oh Sees.
 They were invited to support American psych-rockers Brian Jonestown Massacre on their 2010 European tour after band leader Anton Newcombe saw their video of Devil Song on YouTube.
 In May 2010 the band played a number of gigs in New York, one of which was again supporting Brian Jonestown Massacre in Williamsburg Music Hall.
 They were also invited by Spider Stacy to join The Pogues as main support (on Anton Newcombe's recommendation) on their 2010 Farewell Christmas Tour.

 In 2008 the band played at Connect Festival and British Sea Power's Sing Ye from the Hillsides Festival in Tanhill, North Yorkshire.
 The following year they played the BBC Introducing tent at Glastonbury Festival in 2009, along with End of the Road Festival and Kendal Calling.
-They completed a string of festivals in 2010, including Green Man Festival, T in the Park, Bestival, Stag and Dagger, Pohoda, Hop Farm Festival, Moseley Folk Festival, Standon Calling, Y Not, 2000 Trees and the Insider festival in Aviemore.
+They completed a string of festivals in 2010, including Green Man Festival, T in the Park, Bestival, Stag and Dagger, Pohoda, Hop Farm Festival, Moseley Folk Festival, Standon Calling, Y Not, 2000trees and the Insider festival in Aviemore.

 The band released single Black to Red on 11 October 2010 through Distiller Records with an accompanying DIY 3D video.

 In April 2011 the band released their second album, Spitting Daggers.
 Produced by acclaimed producer Leo Abrahams, the album was again well received with Drowned in Sound and the BBC giving the album 8/10 and 7.5 respectively.
 Spitting Daggers was released in Europe in September 2011.

 On 6 January 2013, the Scottish blog and label Song, by Toad Records announced it will be releasing Sparrow's upcoming single, Shock Shock (produced by Iain Cook and ex-Delgados member Paul Savage).
 Their album Murderopolis was released in May 2013.